 translationFailedTAC (Only used when a TAC message could not be translated to include the original TAC-message)

-In case the translation failed, the IWXXM-report shall at least, for a METAR, SPECI or TAF contain the meta-data of the airport (CCCC, name), the bulletin header time, report time and validity period (for TAF).
+In case the translation failed the IWXXM-report shall for a METAR, SPECI or TAF at least contain the meta-data of the airport (CCCC, name), the bulletin header time, report time and validity period (for TAF).
 In case of SIGMET or AIRMET it should include meta-data of the FIR the bulletin header time as well as the validity period of the original message.
 Additionally, the attribute “translationFailedTAC”, listed above, shall be included.

+PANS-MET (ICAO Doc 10157) stipulates that, for METAR and SPECI disseminated in IWXXM form:

+temperature and dewpoint should be reported in tenths of a degree Celsius.
+However, when translated from TAC, temperature and dewpoint are reported in steps of a whole degree.
+In that case, the tenth digit of temperature and dewpoint in IWXXM form might be misleading and may therefore be omitted.

+touchdown zone RVR should be included for all runways.
+However, when translated from TAC, the maximum number of runways in the IWXXM form is limited to four.

+Therefore, it could happen, that there are differences between the TAC and the IWXXM version if IWXXM is not translated but generated at source

 Compliance Testing